mcataford/IntroToProgramming-Fall2016/drafts/2016-10-10-Problem-set-2.md

  2. For each student (i.e. for each grade), print "GOOD" if the student's grade is _greater or equal_ than the average calculated in 1., or "NEEDS REVIEW" if their grade was lesser than the average.
  3. __Challenge:__ If an A is given for any grade greater or equal than 85, a B for any grade between 75 and 85, and a C for anything lesser than 75, use a loop to print the letter grade corresponding to each grade in the array of grades given.

+### Longer exercises

+### Recipe scaler pt.2

+Now that we know that we can use loops to automate repetitive tasks, we can revisit our _Recipe Scaler_ to make it a bit more efficient.
+Either modify the code you wrote for the Recipe Scaler or start from scratch to write a recipe scaler program that will make good use of loops to print out a given multiple of a recipe described by two arrays.
+Refer to the original question for the test arrays as well as the general flow of the program.

+### Weighted grades

+Imagine this: it's